Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 Users are expected to protect and maintain the confidentiality and

-confidential data shall be aware of their obligations regarding such
+restricted or private information shall be aware of their obligations regarding the protection and responsibilities of accessing such

 data.
-Those authorized to access confidential data should only do so
+Those authorized to access restricted or private data should only do so

-when performing activities and responsibilities of their position.
-Access to confidential data may only be granted to individuals where a
+when performing activities and responsibilities required of their position.
+Access to restricted and private data may only be granted to individuals where a

 business need exists and the individual has appropriate

-to grant or revoke access to confidential data are responsible for
+authorization in OCC information systems.
+Those authorized to grant or revoke access to restricted or private data are

-Access to Onondaga Community College’s computing technology systems is
+Access to OCC’s technology and information systems is

 strictly controlled by the use of a user name and password to protect privacy